robert-vo/Class-Scraper/README.md

 String semester = "Fall";
 ClassScraper classScraper = new ClassScraper(year, semester);

+/**
-//Optionally, a page limit can be set on the ClassScraper. int pageLimit = 10; //Has to be an integer greater than 0. classScraper.setPageLimit(pageLimit);
+ * Optionally, a page limit constraint can be set on the ClassScraper.
+ * When a page limit constraint is set on the ClassScraper, the scraper
+ * will only scrape through the number of pages specified.
+ */
+int pageLimit = 10;
+classScraper.setPageLimit(pageLimit);

+/**
+ * Optionally, a subject constraint can be set on the ClassScraper.
+ * When a subject constraint is set on the ClassScraper, the scraper
+ * will only scrape through the specified subject.
+ */
+Subject mathSubject = Subject.MATH;
+classScraper.setSubjectOnScraper(mathSubject);

+/**
+ * Optionally, a session constraint can be set on the ClassScraper.
+ * When a session constraint is set on the ClassScraper, the scraper
+ * will only scrape through the specified session.
+ */
+Session miniSession = Session.MINI_SESSION;
+classScraper.setSessionOnScraper(miniSession);

+/**
+ * Optionally, an initial page number constraint can be set on the ClassScraper.
+ * When a initial page number constraint is set on the ClassScraper, the scraper
+ * will start at the specified page.
+ */
+int initialPageNumber = 5;
+classScraper.setInitialPageNumber(initialPageNumber);

 //Scrapes all of the classes given a term. classScraper.startScraper();